-After optimizations, we obtained a model consisting of 11,688 boolean variables.
-We used the solver Gurobi \cite{gurobi} to check that there exists no assignment of the variables that satisfies all the previous constraints.
+After optimizations, we obtain a model consisting of 11,688 boolean variables.
+We use the solver Gurobi \citep{gurobi} to check that there exists no assignment of the variables that satisfies all the previous constraints.
 Our program runs in approximately 4 minutes on a laptop with an Intel Core i7 processor ($8 \times 2.80$ GHz) and 16 GB of RAM.
 This running time includes both the computation of the model and the proof of infeasibility.